TractorData.com - information on all makes and models of tractors

 The list only shows the number from the first tractor built in each year.
 Unless you happen to have the first first tractor off the production line, then your particular number will not be on the list.
 Your number will lie between two listed numbers.

-Find the REAL serial number
+Find the TRACTOR serial number

 Read the number carefully